Program Overview

 What loan security is required?

-All loans financed through the AERLP are secured, and applicants must provide some form of loan security.
+It will depend on the borrower.
+Highly qualified borrowers may receive an unsecured loan.
+All other loans financed through the AERLP are secured, and applicants must provide some form of loan security.
 Generally, this is a junior lien position on the real property where the project is located.
 In addition to the property lien, the installed alternative energy system components purchased through the program are listed as loan security.

 What documentation is required for project verification?